 Aquatic Invasive Species Inspections Required

-- Any vehicle with a watercraft entering the Ski beach facility must have a valid season launching pass or the user must be eligible to purchase a valid daily launching pass at the Ski Beach gate.
+- Any vehicle with a watercraft entering the Ski beach facility must have a valid annual launching pass or the user must be eligible to purchase daily ramp-use at the Ski Beach gate.

 - Access to the boat ramp shall be by valid IVGID Recreation Pass, Recreation Punch Card, or Daily Beach Fee (must be present with IVGID Recreation Pass or Recreation Punch Card holder) for each individual.
 All boat riders must gain access by one of the above methods.